 Conclusion

-You can sue a doctor for a wrong diagnosis and avoidable clinical negligence errors.
 The onus lies on you as the plaintiff to prove that indeed the doctor made an incorrect diagnosis and that you or your loved one has suffered harm as a result.
 Where there is no harm done, you may not make a claim.

 Contact A Specialist Solicitor Today For A Free Claim Assessment